MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/how-to-cluster-replica.md

 1. Select a region in the **Read replica region**.
 The replica cluster is hosted in the selected Azure region.
 1. Verify your selection and select the **Save** button to confirm replica creation.

+To make the replica cluster accessible for read operations, adjust its networking settings by configuring firewall rules for public access or by adding private endpoints for secure, private access.

 ## Promote a replica

 To [promote a cluster replica](./cross-region-replication.md#replica-cluster-promotion) to a read-write cluster, follow these steps: